 We often hear that a DIY move is much cheaper than hiring professional movers, and sometimes it is.
 But there are a lot of people who have come to realize that moving isn’t as easy as it appears.
 It’s an intense physical endeavour that is made more difficult, and dangerous, if you aren’t an experienced mover.
 For these reasons, we have compiled a list of DIY moving tips to help you avoid any mishaps.

 All it takes is one small injury to make the DIY move outrageously expensive.
 Below are some of the best DIY moving tips to avoid injuries and keep you safe.

 As much as we’re told to lift with our legs and not our backs, it’s understandable that strained and pulled muscles are the top injury concerns on moving day.
-The real problem with these kinds of injuries is you can still feel them years down the line.
-Moving during winter in Canada increases probability of muscle strains with frequent temperature fluctuations while walking between moving truck and your house.
+The real problem with these kinds of injuries is that you can still feel them years down the line.
+Moving during winter in Canada increases probability of muscle strains with frequent temperature fluctuations while walking between the moving truck and your house.
 Reduce the risk of muscle strains by:

 - Learning the proper lifting technique